 - In every public place, public space, or public office or building – you must wear a face mask.
 Or, another covering for your nose and mouth.
 Children under the age of six years old are not required to wear a face mask or covering.

-- As an employee of any business or office who offers services to the public.
-Or who, on account of their work, has constant interaction with the public.
+- As an employee of any business or office that offers services to the public.
+Or who, on account of their work, have constant interaction with the public.

 - Inside of Casinos and Gaming Establishments at all times

 - For the entire duration of Church and other Places of Worship